Follow Us

 Orchid Conservation

-The Calvert County Natural Resources Division is partnering with the Smithsonian Environmental Research Center and the North American Orchid Conservation Center (NAOCC) to document orchid species found in Calvert County for the purpose of conserving native orchids found in the U.S. and Canada.
+This project started as a partnerships between the Calvert County Natural Resources Division, the Smithsonian Environmental Research Center and the North American Orchid Conservation Center (NAOCC) to document orchid species found in Calvert County for the purpose of conserving native orchids found in the U.S. and Canada.

 NAOCC activities focus on establishing collections of seeds and orchid mycorrhizal fungi, developing protocols to propagate and restore all native orchid species and developing an interactive website to provide the public with a mechanism to identify and learn everything that is known about our native orchids.